jhulten/jeffreyhulten.com/_posts/2009-04-16-nfjs-spring-2009-day-three.markdown

 I decided to hang around for Michael's next talk, 'The 90-Minute Startup'.
 He talked about Amazon EC2.
 I lost all my notes on this talk, but seeing the cloud in action was pretty cool.

-After lunch we had the expert panel discussion where Ken Sipe, Ted Neward, Matthew McCullough, Brian Sam-Bodden, and Michael Nygard talked about issues like the potential future of software development regulation, the potential impact of the IBM-Sun aquisition, and parallels between software engineering and the medical, legal, and construction.
+After lunch we had the expert panel discussion where Ken Sipe, Ted Neward, Matthew McCullough, Brian Sam-Bodden, and Michael Nygard talked about issues like the potential future of software development regulation, the potential impact of the IBM-Sun acquisition, and parallels between software engineering and the medical, legal, and construction.

 After the panel I attended Ken Sipe's session on Java Memory, Performance, and Garbage Collection.
 I learned a bunch about the theory of garbage collection on the JVM.
 I picked up a few nice tips.
 To speed up your JVM startup time set your PermSpace and MaxPermSpace to the values based on what you see while your application is running.
-This way the JVM is not allocating space, finding is insufficent, reallocating over and over as you start up.
+This way the JVM is not allocating space, finding is insufficient, reallocating over and over as you start up.

 Some useful equations from the JVM memory management talk.